DdPerna/AWS_SSH_commander/README.md

  --filters "Name=tag:Environment,Values=$ENVIR"

+ ### Keys
+ The ssh connection is established with the ec2-user account and requires passing the required key for authenication.
+ The script looks at which region is passed in to select the key, but this can be changed to your use case.

  ## Considerations
  Sending Bash Commands over ssh can be strict and take some troubleshooting. for example, using cd and executing a script on a remote instance